-- What you know about the imagery suggests the content depicts sexual acts which are unusual for the child's development stage or are violent. - The imagery involves sexual acts. - The imagery involves anyone aged 12 or under. - There is reason to believe a child is at immediate risk of harm owing to the sharing of the imagery, for example the child is presenting as suicidal or selfharming. - 26.8 If none of the above apply then the DSL will use their professional judgement to assess the risk to pupils involved and may decide, with input from the Headteacher, to respond to the incident without escalation to MASH or the police.
-Such decisions will be recorded. - 26.9 In applying judgement, the DSL will consider if; - there is a significant age difference between the sender/receiver. - there is any coercion or encouragement beyond the sender/receiver. - the imagery was shared and received with the knowledge of the child in the imagery. - the child is more vulnerable than usual i.e., at risk. - there is a significant impact on the children involved. - the image is of a severe or extreme nature. - the child involved understands consent. - the situation is isolated or if the image been more widely distributed. - there other circumstances relating to either the sender or recipient that may add cause for concern i.e., difficult home circumstances. - the children have been involved in incidents relating to youth produced imagery before. - 26.10 If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or MASH.
-Otherwise, the situation will be managed within the school. - 26.11 The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.
+26.10 In applying judgement, the DSL will consider if;

+- there is a significant age difference between the sender/receiver. - there is any coercion or encouragement beyond the sender/receiver. - the imagery was shared and received with the knowledge of the child in the imagery. - the child is more vulnerable than usual i.e., at risk. - there is a significant impact on the children involved. - the image is of a severe or extreme nature. - the child involved understands consent. - the situation is isolated or if the image been more widely distributed. - there other circumstances relating to either the sender or recipient that may add cause for concern i.e., difficult home circumstances. - the children have been involved in incidents relating to youth produced imagery before. - 26.11 If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or MASH.

+Otherwise, the situation will be managed within the school. - 26.12 The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.